prestodb/presto/presto-docs/src/main/sphinx/connector/hive-security.rst

 Keytab files must be distributed to every node in the cluster that runs Presto.

-:ref:`Additional information on keytab files.<hive-security-additional-keytab>`
+:ref:`Additional Information About Keytab Files.<hive-security-additional-keytab>`

 HDFS Authentication
 -------------------